Jim Hawkins (character): Appearances

 When they reach the island, the bulk of Silver's men go ashore immediately.
 Although Jim is not yet aware of this, Silver's men have given Silver the Black Spot and demanded to seize the treasure immediately, discarding Silver's own more careful plan to postpone any open mutiny or violence until after the treasure is safely aboard.
 Jim lands with Silver's men but runs away from them almost as soon as he is ashore.
 Hiding in the woods, Jim sees Silver murder Tom, a crewman loyal to Smollett.
 Running for his life, he encounters Ben Gunn, another ex-crewman of Flint's who has been marooned three years on the island but who treats Jim kindly in return for a chance to return to civilization.
 Later, Jim joins Trelawney, Livesey, and their men at an abandoned, fortified stockade on the island.
 Silver and his pirates assault the stockade but are repulsed in a furious battle.

 Under cover of darkness, Jim sneaks out of the stockade, takes Ben Gunn's coracle, and approaches the Hispaniola.
 He cuts the ship's anchor cable, setting her adrift and out of reach of the pirates on shore.
 After daybreak, he manages to approach the schooner again and board her.
 Of the two pirates left aboard, only one is still alive: the coxswain, Israel Hands, who agrees to help Jim helm the ship to a safe beach in exchange for medical treatment and brandy.
 Once the ship approaches the beach, however, Hands attempts to murder Jim, who shoots him in self defense.

-The following day, the enraged pirates turn on Silver and Jim, but Ben Gunn, Dr. Livesey, and his men ambush the pirates, killing two and dispersing the rest.
+The following day, the treasure is gone and the enraged pirates turn on Silver and Jim, but Ben Gunn, Dr. Livesey, and his men ambush the pirates, killing two and dispersing the rest.
 Silver surrenders to Dr. Livesey, promising to return to duty.
 They go to Ben Gunn's cave home, where Gunn has hidden the treasure for some months.
 The treasure is divided.
 One night Silver abandons the ship with some bags of gold.
 Jim says that he still has nightmares in which he can hear Silver's parrot screaming, "Pieces of eight!"